5-day Ski Mountaineering Camp Based at Mons Hut (Mt Forbes) - Wednesday, May 06, 2026

 Itinerary

-· Day 1: 6-hour drive to heli staging area (51.79111, -117.16976: drivable end of the Valenciennes River Forestry Road).
+· Day 1: 6-hour drive to heli staging area (approx. 51.7911, -117.1697: drivable end of the Valenciennes River Forestry Road).
 Fly in to Mons Hut.
-Set up an uptrack from the hut for next morning.
+Set up an uptrack from the hut for the next morning.

-· Day 2: Ski ascent of Mt Forbes through the West Glacier, Rosita couloir, Rosita-Forbes ridge, then NW face or W ridge.
+· Day 2: Ski ascent of Mt Forbes through the West Glacier, Rosita couloir, Rosita-Forbes ridge, then NW face / W ridge.
 Ski back down to hut.
 1,600 m gain, 20km return.
 Expect a 16- to 18-hour day.

 · Day 3: Spare climbing day for Mt Forbes, or ascent of Mons Peak or Cambrai Mountain.